-[LUM#17] Biotechnology made in Montpellier
+[LUM#17] Biotechnology from Montpellier

 Sys2Diag: a revolution in diagnostics

-Effective, inexpensive, and easy-to-use diagnostic tests: that is the credo of the Sys2diag laboratory.
+High-performance, affordable, and easy-to-use diagnostic tests are the credo of the Sys2diag laboratory.
 "A historic laboratory for innovation in medical diagnostics in France and Europe," emphasizes its director, Franck Molina.
-A pioneer in innovation, but also a pioneer in public-private partnerships, the Modeling and Engineering of Complex Biological Systems for Diagnostics laboratory is the result of an alliance between the CNRS and the Alcen group."
-This configuration allows us to accelerate innovation by combining fundamental research with medical applications," emphasizes the winner of the 2020 CNRS Innovation Medal.
-And applications are flourishing at Sys2Diag.
-This is evidenced by the speed with which the company designed the EasyCov rapid saliva test for Covid-19, which is just the tip of the iceberg.
-Franck Molina has a whole bagful of diagnostic tests, each more revolutionary than the last.
-Starting with the first psychiatric blood test developed by Alcediag for bipolar disorder and depression, which can even help assess and anticipate the risk of suicide attempts in patients.
+A pioneer in innovation, but also a pioneer in the practice of public-private partnerships, the Modeling and Engineering of Complex Biological Systems for Diagnostics laboratory is the result of an alliance between the CNRS (French National Centre for Scientific Research) and the Alcen group.
+"This structure allows us to accelerate innovation by combining fundamental research with medical applications," emphasizes the recipient of the 2020 CNRS Innovation Medal .
+And applications abound at Sys2Diag.
+The speed with which the company developed the EasyCov rapid saliva test for Covid-19 is a testament to this, and it's just the tip of the iceberg.
+Franck Molina has a wealth of diagnostic tests in his arsenal, each more revolutionary than the last.
+Starting with the first psychiatric blood test developed by Alcediag for bipolar disorder and depression, which can even help to assess and anticipate the risk of suicide attempts in patients.

 See also:

-Ciloa: packages full of therapeutic promise
+Ciloa: Packages full of therapeutic promise

-Biodol: relieving chronic pain
+Biodol: Relieving chronic pain

-A horizon that is drawing closer for the nearly 4 million patients in France who live with pain every day. " This is a huge public health issue, " emphasizes Jean Valmier.
-"For patients, of course, but also for doctors who are desperate because there is little they can do, and finally for the pharmaceutical industry, because such a drug would be a blockbuster, as they say."
-A Montpellier blockbuster, coming soon to theaters.
+A horizon that is drawing closer for the nearly 4 million patients in France who suffer from pain every day.
+"It's a huge public health issue ," emphasizes Jean Valmier.
+"For the patients, of course, but also for the doctors who are desperate because they can't do much, and finally for the pharmaceutical industry because such a drug would be a blockbuster, as they say."
+A major production from Montpellier, coming soon to theaters.

 See also: